StevenCusey/StevenCuseyProjects/README.md

   <img src="https://github.com/user-attachments/assets/9684b750-4f0d-4d5c-915f-488045ac8f5c" alt="yourjetskiourspotlightlogo" width="200">
 </div>

 This is a group project I worked on for school with my classmate Damien Padilla.
 He coded the Jet Ski Page as well as the functionality to add, remove, or edit a jet Ski.
-I meanwhile, was reponsible for the registration and Login Pages, as well as putting the program in Microsoft Azure.
+I meanwhile, was reponsible for the registration and login Pages, as well as putting the program in Microsoft Azure.
 This project uses C# as its primary prgramming language, MySql to store the list of Jet Skis, and Azure as its cloud platform.
 Here is a video demonstrating it: https://www.youtube.com/watch?v=T1ztp9I3WBM

 # Project 2: Namer App | Flutter, Dart | Solo Project for Fun
 This is a small Flutter App I built in my free time that generates two random words, then allows the user to temporarily save them to a list.
 Here is a video demonstrating it: https://www.youtube.com/watch?v=r_nI1HoIvdg